 How to Seal Tile and Wood Floors

-by Guest on Aug 3, 2010
+by Guest Post on Aug 3, 2010

 Protecting your flooring is the easiest way to maintain a beautiful look without having to replace wood or tile floors.
 The process to seal tile and wood floors is relatively easy, but it will require the area to be undisturbed for at least 72 hours.
 The simple steps below will guide you through the process, but if questions arise, it is always best to ask a professional at the local home improvement or flooring store.

 Sealing tile floors will help keep them looking their best for years to come.
 Not only is it important to seal naturally porous tile, such as slate, travertine, and marble, but it is also important to seal the grout on ceramic, porcelain or glass tile.
 Once the grout has cured after installation, a tile and grout sealant can be purchased at large home improvement stores that carry tile flooring options.
 Instead of following a set of rules for all applications, when it comes to porous tiles and grout, it is much better to follow the manufacturer's directions for sealant application.
 However, the idea of applying the sealant evenly and preventing pooling are true tips no matter what the manufacturer suggests.
 A well-ventilated area is also a must when applying the sealant to tile and grout.